 1) A Content Strategy

 Your content strategy will provide guidance and vision for all of your marketing efforts.
-This cornerstone will help you properly communicate value, target the right audience, prioritize efforts—as well as scale content creation and marketing efforts in general.
+This cornerstone will help you properly communicate value, target the right audience, prioritize activities—as well as scale content creation and marketing efforts in general.

 At a minimum, your content strategy should outline the following:

 Make them SMART and identify how you will measure them.

 This should include a detailed account of your buyer personas—or ideal customers.

 What problem will you be solving for them?